 5. Work in bursts

 I wrote in 30 minute bursts.
 After 30 minutes if I’m distracted I move around to get the blood flowing.
 Working in bursts helped me to stay focused.
 They also measured effort: each chapter took 3 to 5 bursts.
 One burst was to outline the chapter, which may be several sentences.
 The middle bursts fleshed out the chapter, ie. adding description and dialogue.
 Then it took another burst to tighten up the writing, ensure flow, etc.

 I wrote the novel during the COVID-19 epidemic while self-isolating at home with my significant other.
 He was a good sport and read the first draft, using different voices to bring the story to life.
 He also gave feedback on what worked and what did not.
 As a bonus he cajoled me to finish the draft when I took a week-long break.
 Having direct feedback improved the story’s quality, and made writing less lonely.

 The main character can make or break the story.
 My main character grew on me after undergoing much trial and tribulation.
 I was so impressed by his dedication that I changed the ending.
 He’s among the main reasons that I finished the book, because I (and my significant other) wanted to find out what he did next.

 8. Focus on one book at a time

 I wrote flash fiction and blog posts before I started on the novel.
 During the novel I was tempted to start shorter works, but told myself to focus.
 The focus paid off; whatever I wrote fed to the novel, so I was able to output 3 chapters per day on average.

-These are the tips that worked for me, after much trial and tribulation.
-I posted them as a refresher for the future me.
+These tips worked for me, and I recorded them as a refresher for the future me.
 Try them out!
 They may work for you too.